LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies: Cycles, cocycles and chirotopes

-where $i\in I$, $j,j_*\in \pm I$ with $j\neq \pm j_*$; and conversely \item the prime factor of $S_i$ corresponding to the vertex $v$ is the sequence of $\{\eta j\}$, $\eta = \pm i$, that belongs to the node $N$ of $v$, ordered according to the dominance relation $\{\eta j\} \prec \{\eta'j'\}$ if $\{\eta j\} \otimes \{\eta'j'\} \in N$. \end{enumerate} Thus node cycles and side cycles carry exactly the same information about the arrangement.
+where $i\in I$, $j,j_*\in I \cup \overline{I}$ with $j\notin \{j_*,\overline{j}_*\}$; \item Conversely, the prime factor of $S_i$ corresponding to vertex $v$ is the sequence of $\{\eta j\}$, $\eta \in \{i,\overline{i}\}$, that belong to the node $N$ of $v$, ordered according to the dominance relation $\{\eta j\} \prec \{\eta'j'\}$ if $\{\eta j\} \otimes \{\eta'j'\} \in N$. \end{enumerate} Thus node cycles and side cycles carry exactly the same information about the arrangement.
 Since, according to Theorem~\ref{coding}, two indexed and oriented arrangements are isomorphic if and only if they have the same family of node cycles we get \begin{theorem} Two indexed arrangements of oriented double pseudolines are isomorphic if and only if they have the same family of side cycles. \end{theorem}

-Let $X$ be an arrangement of double pseudolines, let $X_*$ be an indexed and oriented version of $X$, say indexed by the indexing set $I$, and extend $X_*$ to the set of negatives of the elements of $I$ by assigning to the negative of the index $i$ the reoriented version of the double pseudoline assigned to $i$.
-Let $G_I$ be the group of permutations of the signed indices which are compatible with the operation of taking the negative of an index, let $G_{X_*}$ be the stabilizer of $X_*$, i.e., the subgroup of $G_I$ whose elements are the permutations $\sigma$ such that $X_*\sigma$ and $X_*$ are isomorphic, and let $G_X$ be the group of automorphisms of $X$, that we think as a subgroup of the group of permutations of the signed (or oriented) double pseudolines of the arrangement.
-Clearly the map that assigns to $\sigma \in G_X$ its conjugate $ X_*^{-1}\sigma X_* \in G_I$ under $X_*$ is a monomorphism of $G_X$ onto $G_{X_*}$.
-Thus we can see $G_X$ as a subgroup $G_{X_*}$ of $G_I$ and the number of distinct indexed and oriented versions of $X$ is the index $[G_I:G_{X^*}]$ of $G_{X_*}$ in $G_I$.
-In the sequel we use the notation $X(\sigma)$ for the arrangement $X_*\sigma$, $\sigma \in G_I$; hence $X(1) = X_*$, where $1$ is the unit of $G_I$.
+Let $X$ be an arrangement of double pseudolines, let $X_*$ be an indexed and oriented version of $X$ and recall that we have extended $X_*$ to the complements of the original indices by assigning to a negative index the reoriented version of the double pseudoline assigned to its complement.
+Let $G$ be the group of permutations of the signed indices which are compatible with the operation of taking the complement, let $G_{X_*}$ be the stabilizer of $X_*$, i.e., the subgroup of $G$ whose elements are the permutations $\sigma$ such that $X_*\sigma$ and $X_*$ are isomorphic, and let $G_X$ be the group of automorphisms of $X$, which we think of as a subgroup of the group of permutations of the signed (or oriented) double pseudolines of the arrangement.
+Clearly the map that assigns to $\sigma \in G_X$ its conjugate $ X_*^{-1}\sigma X_* \in G$ under $X_*$ is a monomorphism of $G_X$ onto $G_{X_*}$.
+Thus we can see $G_X$ as a subgroup $G_{X_*}$ of $G$ and the number of distinct indexed and oriented versions of $X$ is the index $[G:G_{X^*}]$ of $G_{X_*}$ in $G$.
+In the sequel we use the notation $X(\sigma)$ for the arrangement $X_*\sigma$, $\sigma \in G$; hence $X(1) = X_*$, where $1$ is the unit of $G$.